-Each row of Table~\ref{tab:vista-trips-sample} gives the start and end time of a single trip, and it is easy to see that the difference between the start time of one trip and the end time of the \textit{preceding} trip of the person is in fact the duration of the activity between those two trips.
-The first trip in the chain does not have a preceding activity of course, but here the concluding activity can safely be assumed to have a start time of midnight.
-This knowledge can therefore be used to transform the trips-table into a corresponding \textit{activity-table}.
+Each row in Table~\ref{tab:vista-trips-sample} gives the start and end time of a single trip, and it is easy to see that the difference between the start time of one trip and the end time of the \textit{preceding} trip of the person is, in fact, the duration of the activity between those two trips.
+The first trip in the chain does not have a preceding activity, of course, but here the concluding activity can safely be assumed to have a start time of midnight.
+Therefore, this knowledge can be used to transform the Trip Table into a corresponding \textit{activity-table}.
 Table~\ref{tab:vista-activities-sample} shows this transformation for the trips of our sample household.

-The activities table thus produced for the entire Trip Table then provides the raw input that forms the basis for our activity-based plan generation algorithm.
+The activities table produced from the entire Trip Table then provides the raw input that forms the basis for our activity-based plan generation algorithm.